LightInTheDarkNight/startup/README.md

 Chat functionality is the secondary main functionality, with cooperative play and observation the third stage and then enhancements of gameplay the  final stage of development.

 Each user will have an account to save preferences for gameplay and to enable chat features and friend requests.
-There may be an option to link to existing platforms at somepoint, like signing in with Google, Facebook, or even Apple's gamecenter, depending on how far this project gets.
+There may be an option to link to existing platforms at some point, like signing in with Google, Facebook, or even Apple's gamecenter, depending on how far this project gets.

 #### Authentication
 Users will have individual logins and basic profile information associated with them.